 Community gardens provide a forum for neighbors to join together and forge strong community bonds.
 Community gardens help beautify the landscape and provide benefits to the environment, and they are a source of fresh, local produce – some of which shared with the community.

-Park Pride has supported the establishment of more than 20 community gardens in City of Atlanta parks since 2007 when we encouraged the passage of legislation permitting them in parks.
+Park Pride has supported the establishment of 22 community gardens in City of Atlanta parks since 2007 when we encouraged the passage of legislation permitting them in parks.

 All community gardens are open for visitors during park hours (just remember to get permission before picking any food).View larger map